-The sections below provide detailed descriptions of Open Call 3.1 (OC3.1), helping applicants determine how their expertise and project goals align with the available funding opportunities.
+Applicants can apply to both open calls simultaneously, provided they meet the eligibility criteria for each.
+The sections below provide detailed descriptions of Open Call 2 (OC2) and Open Call 3.1 (OC3.1), helping applicants determine how their expertise and project goals align with one or both opportunities.